nimo-codes/Heart-Disease-Detector-Frontend-API-ML-/README.md

 ## Overview
 Heart Disease Predictor is a web application that predicts the likelihood of heart disease based on various input parameters.
-It includes a FastAPI backend for making predictions and a frontend interface for user interaction. try it? : URL: https://heart-disease-detector-5ykjaaunx-my-team70.vercel.app
+It includes a FastAPI backend for making predictions and a frontend interface for user interaction. try it? : URL: https://heart-disease-detector-5ykjaaunx-my-team70.vercel.app as the hosting of the api is free, (the API automatically shuts down or delays the calls by 50 - 60 seconds)

 ## Features
 - Accepts user input data through a web form.